 Recent and Upcoming Events

-Presentation in University of Twente's Month of Education about trends in engineering education in the post-Covidium.
+Presentation at University of Twente's Month of Education about trends in engineering education in the post-Covidium.
 Adressing the changing society, the developments in science and technology (S&T), the consequential shift in key aspects of a 21st century engineering curriculum, the need to change mindsets in curricula, the necessary changes in competency requirements of graduate engineers which are directly and indirectly caused by the digital transition and the dominant role of data in the professions in science and technology.
 Factors that lead to the need for agile educational programmes and unlearning and relearning of staff to adapt the teaching and learning and assessment of complex learning outcomes (May 2021).

 ‘We need to address the issue of digital skills at scale, and that challenge is significant’.